How to Run PPC Campaigns in Google Ads

 - When the value is greater than 1 it indicates that the particular channel is further down the conversion pathway than the final interaction.

 In the screenshot, although the display advertising assisted conversions is only 11, but it played a significant role in the overall conversion pathway and the assisted conversion value is 5.50.

-Google AdWords allows you to promote your offers to your target audience via search and display ads on a medium that your visitors are bound to use.
+Google Ads allows you to promote your offers to your target audience via search and display ads on a medium that your visitors are bound to use.

-Connecting your AdWords account with Google Analytics enables you to gain more insights into user behavior, helping you make informed paid marketing decisions.
+Connecting your Google Ads account with Google Analytics enables you to gain more insights into user behavior, helping you make informed paid marketing decisions.